Dear New School Friends:

 We have had Walter to the New School for five conversations, including one of my favorites, Waves Passing in the Night: Walter Murch in the Land of the Astrophysicists,

-the title of a book about Walter by his friend Walter Weschler.
+the title of a book about Walter by his friend Lawrence Weschler.

 So it was with considerable joy that I received this email from Walter, which I pass on to you with his permission.

 ———- Forwarded message ———

 Date: Mon, Jan 13, 2020 at 10:21 PM